johnno1962/InjectionIII/README.md

 `InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md).

+To understand how InjectionIII works and the techniques it uses consult the book [Swift Secrets](http://books.apple.com/us/book/id1551005489).

 ### Getting Started

 To use injection, download the app from the App Store and run it.
 Then, you must add `"-Xlinker -interposable"` (without the double quotes) to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
 Finally, add one of the following to your application delegate's `applicationDidFinishLaunching:`